cracauer/cseekbench/README.md

 You can use it on:
 - regular files
-- block devices including disks and NVMe (most OSes)
+- block devices including raw disks and NVMe (most OSes)
 - anonymous memory

 It does not modify anything.
 It should be perfectly safe to run it on a block device that has a filesystem on it, even a mounted one.
 I do that all the time.
-The disk doesn't have to have a filesystem on it to use this.
+The disk doesn't have to have a filesystem on it to use this in block device mode.

 # Usage